qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 # EPS Wallet
 wallet=eps
 ```
-3. Save the file.
+3. Save the file and switch back to the terminal.
-4. Switch back to `bitcoind` terminal, restart the `bitcoind` service.
+4. Restart the `bitcoind` service.

 ```
 user@host:~$ sudo systemctl restart bitcoind.service